klaurie/ulaAssignment/README.md

 `pip install pandas numpy gurobipy`
 Ensure you have all necessary data (student, studio, and instructor information) in a compatible format (e.g., CSV or Excel files).

-Usage
-1. Define the Optimization Model
-To start the optimization process, initialize the model class and load your data (student info, studio info, etc.):

-`from gurobipy import Model`

-# Initialize the model
-`model = ULAPlacementModel(num_ulas, num_studios, student_info, studio_info, instructor_info)`

-# Define variables and constraints
-`model.define_hiring_variables()
-model.add_constraints()`
-2. Solve the Optimization Problem
-Once the model is set up, you can solve it using the following command:

-`model.m.optimize()`
-This will trigger the solver to find the optimal assignment of ULAs to studios while respecting the constraints.

-3. Save and Load Model State
-Save the current model to a file for later re-use:

-`model.m.write('model_solution.sol')`
-Load a previously saved model to rerun with hired and not hired ULAs:

-`model.m.read('model.lp')`

-4. Handle Rejections and Rerun
-If some ULAs have been rejected (or if the assignment needs to be updated), you can modify the model and rerun the optimization to fill remaining spots:

-# Retrieve variable values (e.g., ULA assignments)
-`assignments = model.get_assignments()`

-# Model Structure
-Variables:
-x[i, s]: Binary variable indicating if ULA i is assigned to studio s.

-alpha[i, j]: Binary variable indicating if ULA i is assigned to instructor j.

-w[j, g]: Continuous variable for instructor gender assignments.

-y[j, r]: Continuous variable for instructor race assignments.

-z[j, m]: Continuous variable for instructor major assignments.

-Constraints:

-Studio Constraints: Ensure each studio has the required number of ULAs.

-Instructor Constraints: Ensure each ULA is assigned to at most one instructor, with appropriate gender, race, and major representation.

-E-campus Constraints: Ensure e-campus and non-e-campus students are assigned to the correct studio types.

-Availability Constraints: Ensure ULA availability aligns with studio assignments.

-Demographic Constraints: Ensure fairness by enforcing constraints based on ULA race, major, and gender.